 - Assess your current infrastructure.
 Your applications have all sorts of requirements when it comes to infrastructure.
 You will need to ensure that the cloud platform can accommodate them, or else that you are ready to replatform your applications for the new environment.

 Most importantly, you will need to trace out all of the application’s dependencies, which will affect what needs to be moved, and in what order.

+- Run backup.
 The first part of any migration should be a full backup of your existing servers.
-Hopefully, nothing goes wrong as you migrate to the cloud, but one can never be too careful.
+Hopefully nothing goes wrong as you migrate to the cloud, but one can never be too careful!

 A Note on Migrating to the Cloud and HIPAA Compliance

-According to a recent HIMSS Analytics survey, 83 percent of healthcare organizations are already using cloud-based resources.
+According to a recent HIMSS Analytics survey, 83% of healthcare organizations are already using cloud-based resources.
 Still, many organizations are asking about HIPAA compliance and the cloud, especially when migrating to the public cloud.

-Firstly, keep in mind that no cloud platform, public or otherwise, is inherently HIPAA compliant.
+The first thing to keep in mind is that no cloud platform, public or otherwise, is inherently HIPAA compliant.
 That said, most big-name public cloud platforms (AWS, Azure, IBMi) can be used to create a HIPAA/HITECH compliant cloud environment.
 The time to do this, though, is at the outset, when setting up the cloud environment.
 From there, you will need an experienced team to monitor and ensure HIPAA/HITECH compliance.

 Connectria Helps Guide Organizations Migrating to the Cloud